Tournaments: Fair Share Fee for Co-Anglers

 The Mandatory MBWA Co-Angler Fair Share Fee

-In MWBA, Co-Anglers are required to pay their Boater a lake-specific Fair Share Fee (FFE).
-The FFE is mandatory because:
+In MWBA, Co-Anglers are required to pay their Boater a lake-specific Fair Share Fee (FSF).
+The FSF is mandatory because:

 1. Putting a boat in the water and keeping it afloat and running are costly.
-Fuel isn’t cheap.
+Fuel isn’t cheap, and the cost is always rising.
 Maintenance and repair costs are never-ending.
-The FFE helps cover operating expenses for pre-fishing and tournaments.
+The FSF helps cover operating expenses for pre-fishing and tournaments.

-2. Some Boaters are reluctant (they are not bashful!) to ask Co-Anglers to cover a fair share of operating expenses for a tournament.
-A mandatory FFE ensures that Boaters don’t have to ask.
+2. Some Boaters are reluctant to ask Co-Anglers to cover a fair share of operating expenses for a tournament.
+A mandatory FSF ensures that Boaters don’t have to ask.

-Co-Angler FFEs reflect each lake’s proximity to Phoenix.
-New Members often ask when and how to pay their FFEs.
-Since Co-As are required to contact their Boater ASAP after being paired to discuss logistics and fishing plans, we suggest handling the FFE in that conversation.
+Co-Angler FSFs reflect each lake’s proximity to Phoenix.
+New Members often ask when and how to pay their FSFs.
+Since Boaters and Co-As are expected to contact each other ASAP after being paired, to discuss logistics and fishing plans, we suggest handling the FSF in that conversation.
 Co-As should ask the Boater whether they prefer Venmo, Zelle or cold cash.
-If the FFE isn’t handled then, Co-As should pay it in cash at the Pre-Launch Meeting on Tournament Day.
-Leave it for “later” and “later” might never come.
+If the FSF isn’t handled then, Co-As should pay it in cash at the Pre-Launch Meeting on Tournament Day.

-Don’t make your Boater ask for your FFE.
+Don’t make your Boater ask for your FSF.
 Just pay it!

 Attention: Failure to pay the Fair Share Fee is grounds for membership revocation!
-Sadly, a previous BOD had to revoke a membership once, because the Co-A refused to pay after a long-distance Tournament.
+Sadly, a previous BOD had to revoke a membership, because the Co-A refused to pay after a long-distance Tournament.

 Fair Share Fees